-Look for these signs on machines, which point out potential hazards to the safety of you and others.
+Look for these signs on machines shipped to international markets outside North America, which point out potential hazards to the safety of you and others.
 Read and understand thoroughly.
-Heed warnings and follow instructions.
-If you do not understand, inform you supervisor.
+Heed warnings and instructions.
+If you do not understand, inform your supervisor.